Large Language Models Meet Knowledge Graphs for Question Answering: Synthesis and Opportunities: Limitations

 \section{Limitations}

-This survey covers the taxonomy and summary of the recent advancements in synthesizing LLMs and KGs for QA and the challenges of complex QA, however, we are aware that this survey may miss some newly released works due to the rapid expansion of works on this topic.
+This survey covers the taxonomy and survey of the recent advancements in synthesizing LLMs and KGs for QA, as well as the discussion of its challenges and opportunities.
+However, we are aware that this survey may miss some newly released works due to the rapid expansion of works on this topic.
 Moreover, the survey mainly highlights the alignments between the recent methodologies of incorporating LLMs and KGs for QA and the challenges of the various complex QA tasks, while these taxonomies from different perspectives are non-exclusive, and the overlap between the two taxonomies may arise.
 Furthermore, this survey underemphasizes the quantitative and experimental evaluation of different methodologies due to the various implementation details, the diversity of the benchmark datasets, and non-standardized evaluation metrics.